News, views and guidebooks for walking, trekking and cycling

 During Indurain’s reign another American was emerging; Lance Armstrong won a stage in the 1993 and 1995 Tours.
 Diagnosed with testicular cancer in 1996, Armstrong was given a slim chance of living, since it had also spread to various parts of his body and brain.
 Following an operation and painful chemotherapy, he fought back with a vengeance and won the 1999 Tour de France.
 He never looked back, joined the élite club of Anquetil, Merckx, Hinault and Indurain by winning five Tours… and then went two better.
 However, he had these winnings stripped after a lengthy doping investigation.

 Despite, ahem, a slow start, Britain has, in recent years, become a major player in the Tour.
 Brits have dominated since Bradley Wiggins of team Sky became the first British rider to win in 2012.
-After “Wiggo” broke the lengthy losing streak Chris Froome has won the Tour three times, in 2013, 2015 and 2016.
-Will he win in 2017?
+After “Wiggo” broke the lengthy losing streak Chris Froome has won the Tour four times, in 2013, 2015, 2016 and again in 2017.

 Sprinter Mark Cavendish, known as ‘the Manx Missile’ from the Isle of Man, holds the record for the most mass finish stage wins with 30 as of stage 14 in 2016.